 310C Park Hall

 Due to its strong interdisciplinary focus, the Linguistics Program at SUNY Oswego provides graduates with a strong foundation upon which to pursue graduate studies in many fields.
-Many of the graduates from the Linguistics Program have gone on to master’s and doctoral programs.
-Graduate school opportunities include studies in formal and applied linguistics, sociolinguistics, anthropology, computational linguistics, education, English, law, modern languages, philosophy, psychology, speech pathology and sociology.
+Many of the graduates from the linguistics program have gone on to master’s and doctoral programs.
+Graduate school opportunities include studies in formal and applied linguistics, anthropology, computational linguistics, education, English, linguistics, law, modern languages, philosophy, psychology, speech pathology and sociology.

 The Ferdinand de Saussure Award honors an outstanding student in linguistics and students of excellence are inducted annually into Phi Sigma Iota, the International Foreign Language Honor Society which includes the study of linguistics.